jasoncosgrove47/CXCL13Sim/README.md

 This repository contains LymphSim, a 3D simulation of a lymph node cortex.
 Includes collisions, chemotaxis, random movement and diffusion.
+More details about the underlying model are presented in the following publication: https://www.nature.com/articles/s41467-020-17135-2

 Uses: